 - The third hall is about the heroic deeds that occurred between 1937 and 1945.

 - The fourth hall focuses on the accomplishments and the bright future it has brought since the reform and opening policies of China.

 There is an observation deck on the top of the museum building.
-It is an excellent place to observe the Hong Kong’s New Territories natural scenery.
+It is an excellent place to observe Hong Kong’s New Territories’ natural scenery.

-Ancient Wall has a three-century long history, which is situated at Chung Ying Street back-street.
+Ancient Wall has a three-century-long history and is situated at Chung Ying Street back-street.
 This place is the source of drinking water for the area.
-There is an old Chinese saying which states that people must not forget where their drinking water comes after they have already drunk it.
+There is an old Chinese saying that states that people must not forget where their drinking water comes after they have already drunk it.
 Besides, the wall is one of the sources for the friendship of both sides of the street local people.

 Warning Bell is located in the square of the Chung Ying Street Historical Museum.
-There are eight Chinese characters engraved on the body of the bell, which can be interpreted as, keep the history in mind and alarm the bell.
+There are eight Chinese characters engraved on the body of the bell, which can be interpreted as, keeping history in mind and alarming the bell.
 This bell records a century-long history of Chung Ying Street’s alterations.